 One thing Wonect wants to do is introduce to our readers the various Japanese cosmetics that are available in Japan!
-From time to time, we’d introducing Kyoto brands, so what about other local Japanese cosmetics?
+From time to time, we’d introduce Kyoto brands, so what about other local Japanese cosmetics?

-So this week we set off to discover what kind of brands are available in other prefectures other than Kyoto, and there were pleasantly surprised by the amount of brands available for choosing!
+So this week we set off to discover what kind of brands are available in other prefectures other than Kyoto, and were pleasantly surprised by the amount of brands available for choosing!
 So get ready as we travel from Hokkaido in the north to Okinawa in the south, and introduce to you the local Japanese cosmetics that will have your wallets drooling.
 In a good way, of course!

 We’ll be keeping to one product per prefecture, because there’s just so many!
 We’ll have to break Wonect’s list into two parts too.
 But we shall first answer one question: “Why local Japanese cosmetics?”

 Many of these areas have they own local produce.
 Thus, it make sense that there are beauty companies who leverage on the strengths of these produce to research unique beauty ingredients not widely known.
 For example, leveraging on the famous milk from Hokkaido, or even the succulent fruits in Yamanashi.
 Furthermore, our Japanese local females users recommend using them, so it’s worth checking them out!

 And seriously, this is a level up from the usual souvenir shopping, isn’t it?
 Instead of just getting local produce, you are gifting a unique ingredient with beauty benefits.
 Buy one of these for your beauty product loving friends when you go to Japan next time, then get an awesome hug from them!

 inEarth Ice Gel Lotion